 The Prime Minister of St. Kitts and Nevis, Hon.
 Dr. Terrance Drew and his esteemed delegation visited the Taipei Veterans General Hospital(Taipei VGH) on November 10, 2022.

-The Prime Minister Terrance Drew and his Ministry of Foreign Affairs Denzil Douglas both have physician backgrounds, and has been highly praised for the advanced equipment and high-quality medical care.
+The Prime Minister Terrance Drew and his Ministry of Foreign Affairs Denzil Douglas both have physician backgrounds, and also TVGH's advanced equipment and high-quality medical care were highly praised by Drew and Douglas .

 The Prime Minister of St. Kitts and Nevis, Hon.
 Dr. Terrance Drew and his esteemed delegation visited the Taipei Veterans General Hospital.